mward95/Oculus_Prime/README.md

 ## Future Considerations

-In the future we would like to implement our code on a more current dataset.
-We would be interested in reusing, and recycling our machine learning code again on a larger, recent dataset.
+In the future we would like to implement our code on a more recent dataset from current and ongoing studies.
+We would be interested in reusing, and recycling our machine learning code on a larger dataset.
 We think that using a larger dataset with not only more data points but also a higher percentage of positive outcomes, like a dataset with more outcomes of myopia being present, would help train our machine learning algorithms to have higher accuracy scores.
-A larger dataset might also remedy the overfitting that we were experiencing when running the Random Forest model.
+A larger dataset might also remedy the overfitting that we were experiencing when running the initial Random Forest model.
+(We were able to remedy the overfitting with changing the number of trees to 30 instead of using the default 20)

 Since we were technically working with medical data, our future goal would be to aim for accuracy outcomes even higher than our goal during this run of our project.
-The FDA requires extremely high accuracy since predictions would be tied to a person's medical diagnosis and possible treatment options.
+The FDA requires extremely high accuracy.
+These types of machine learning predictions would be tied to a person's medical diagnosis and possible treatment options.

 ## Credits
 Team members: